 After completion, there is often a presentation, a going public, ceremony of some sort.

 One of the main reasons that creative projects become derailed is because we bring in thoughts and behaviours appropriate to a different stage of the process.

-They interweave and connect and loop around each other, in an interactive waltz.
-Knowing which stage of the process we’re in allows us to follow the right steps at the right time.
+Each of the seven stages melds into, interweaves with, and loops around the others, in an interactive dance, like a ceidhlidhe or barn dance.
+Knowing which stage of the process we’re in allows us to follow the right steps at the right time — and enjoy the dance.